wp-plugins/press-this/readme.txt

  * Better photo selection experience, including when uploading.
  * Ability to dismiss having a photo.
  * Lots of backend work to start moving towards multiple media types and selection.
  * Still alpha level code.

+### 0.0.4.1
+ * PHP compatibility updates: some of our syntax could error on some PP versions.
+ * Still alpha level code.